kernelkit/infix/doc/scripting.md

 `-d running`) or status (`-d operational`).

 Some commands require a file as input.
-In examples below we assume it been transfered to Infix in advance, e.g. using `scp` as shown below.
+In examples below we assume it been transferred to Infix in advance, e.g. using `scp` as shown below.

 ```
 ~$ cat file.json